 - The Lawra based ATE consultants (educated, local people who are literate in English & Dagaare and work for ATE as and when required and available) have found the experience of working with ATE a very positive developing and learning experience. - The BizATE programme should be rolled out to other districts initially within Lawra District. - The BizATE programme can and should be refined and enhanced going forward including in the following ways: - More and enhanced monitoring of the SBOs - More training and more local training providers.
-The training plan should be a blend of local based, Ghanaian and international trainers. - More efficient screening of candidate SBO's in the pre-grant stage - Using interest free loans where appropriate - Larger grants where the opportunity is clear and secure - The development of an Association of SBOs - Develop an apprenticeship scheme - Develop a dry season farming scheme environment.
-At the time of the survey ATE had granted 49 SBOs (now that has increased to 57).
+The training plan should be a blend of local based, Ghanaian and international trainers. - More efficient screening of candidate SBO's in the pre-grant stage - Using interest free loans where appropriate - Larger grants where the opportunity is clear and secure - The development of an Association of SBOs - Develop an apprenticeship scheme - Develop a dry season farming scheme help the SBOs through the many challenges of setting up a new business in this challenging environment.
+At the time of the survey ATE had granted 48 SBOs (now that has increased to 56).
 40 of the SBOs were included in the evaluation.
 A couple of the SBOs are no longer in business (one has died), the rest were out of area at the time of the evaluation.